Cornish Crabber 17: Design

 The Cornish Crabber 17 is a recreational sailboat, built predominantly of fibreglass, with wood trim.
 It is a gaff riged sloop, with a bowsprit, with a plumb stem, a slightly angled transom, a transom-hung rudder controlled by a tiller and a centreboard.
 It displaces 1950 lb and carries 380 lb of ballast.

 The boat has a draft of 4.00 ft with the centreboard extended and 1.58 ft with it retracted, allowing beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 2 to 6 hp outboard motor for docking and manoeuvring, mounted in a transom well.

-The design has sleeping accommodation for two people, with two straight settees in the main cabin and an aft cabin with a double berth on the port side.
+The design has sleeping accommodation for two people, with two straight settees in the main cabin.
 There are no galley provisions.
 The optional head is a portable type.
 Cabin headroom is 51 in under the fold-down dodger, which includes a zip-up back panel to enclose the below-decks area.

 For downwind sailing the design may be equipped with a spinnaker.

 The design has a hull speed of 5.4 kn.